-Remember: zakar (Strong's 2142) Root: זָכַר (zayin, kaf, resh) The end of the year is a time of remembrance.
+Remember: Zakar. verb.
+(Strong's 2142).
+Zeker. masculine noun.
+(Strong's 2143).
+Root: זָכַר (zayin, kaf, resh) Sounds like: zah-car, ze-kehr The end of the year is a time of remembrance.
 We look back on what happened and we look forward to what will come.
-The notion of future and past is very different between Jewish and Gentile thinking.
-We see the future ahead of us, waiting to be explored,… Continue reading Remember… and pass it on.
+The notion of future and past is very different between Jewish and Gentile thinking.… Continue reading Zakar: REMEMBER… and pass it on.